19th Avenue/Dunlap station

-19th Avenue/Dunlap station is a station on the B Line of the Valley Metro Rail system in Phoenix, Arizona.
+19th Avenue/Dunlap station is a station on the B Line of the Valley Metro Rail & Streetcar system in Phoenix, Arizona.
 It was opened as part of Phase I of the Northwest Extension of the system on March 19, 2016, and remained the northwestern terminus of the line until January 27, 2024, when Phase II extended the line to Metro Parkway.